FREAKS-Network/LC-Modpack/README.md

 **Here's a disclaimer:** You can't disable server-sided mods and play with someone that is hosting a lobby with the presumed disabled server-sided mods!

 > Server-sided mods are mods from the host player that needs to be enabled by other players in order to play without having de-sync problems, bugs or even being able to join their lobby.
 Depending of the mod, some settings are relative to the host configuration only.

-Here is a list of the mods, you can see wich one we don't recommend you to disable, and wich one you can without having any problems, this list can be unaccurate.
-We still recommend everyone to enable all of the mods included in this pack to play easily and quickly with your friends, if you encounter problems with some mods, you can report it via [GitHub](https://github.com/SKAREZ/FREAKS-Modpack/issues).